ubiquitous-computing-lab/Lean-UX-Platform/uxei_calculator/README.md

 4. Push to the branch (git push origin feature-branch).
 5. Create a new Pull Request.

-## License
+# License
-This project is licensed under the Apache 2
+The code is licensed under the [Apache License Version 2.0](http://www.apache.org/licenses/LICENSE-2.0)